 The internet may just be one of the most momentous inventions of all times, it has given us the kind of freedom and ability to communicate and share information that past generations could not have imagined.
 However, along with the good came the bad, as it often does.
 The amazing good that the internet has brought us is oft-overshadowed by the bad; from the potential damage of social media to the massive number of internet frauds happening on a daily basis.
 It’s vital we know how to avoid online scams.

 As the world is getting smaller and smaller by the day, and more people have access to the internet, the number of scam artists and various fraudsters keeps going up as well.
 Back in the day, it used to be fairly safe to go online, but today there are many dangers to look out for.
-Thankfully, there are also many things you can do to prevent online scams and frauds, and for your benefit, here is a list of the top nine ways that will help you reduce the risk of being scammed on the internet in 2020.
+Thankfully, there are also many things you can do to prevent online scams and frauds, and for your benefit, here is a list of the top nine ways that will help you reduce the risk of being scammed on the internet in 2022.

 One of the most common ways hackers and scammers use to get your personal or banking details or hack into your computer is by sending you Trojan horses in emails, instant messages, etc. To make sure you are always safe, never click links in emails or messages that are coming from unknown addresses of those that seem out of order.
 In fact, it is a good idea to not even open an email if it is coming from a completely anonymous source.
 What’s even more, if the title of the email has something to do with you winning the lottery or inheriting millions, simply delete it.

 As briefly mentioned in step one, you should be careful about believing things that sound too good to be true.
 One of the most common ways scammers on the internet operate nowadays is by sending users emails about potentially getting rich overnight.

 Common scams of this type include emails that claim the user’s distant family member has died and left them a huge inheritance or that they have won some mysterious lottery which they never even played.
 These scams target those less savvy with their computers and the way modern world operates, but anyone can become a victim, so be careful for yourself and your loved ones alike.

 You can also run a quick background check on them before you make any commitment.
 After all, honest people who do things online will not be bothered by such caution, as they exercise it as well.
 Those who seem bothered by questions and ask you to trust them at their virtual word usually have some hidden agenda.
 Make sure to stay smart and always double check before you do anything online.

 Online casinos, sportsbooks and poker sites are also common grounds for online scams.
 Before you sign up to any casino site where real money is required for play, you should make sure they are licensed by proper authorities and actually run a legitimate business.

 Looking up some user and expert casino reviews is always a good idea before you get started.
 If you’re looking for the best online casinos in Canada, sites like Scams.info will let you know which gambling operators are good, and which to avoid.

 When we talk about online scams, many of them include you sending money to some individual for a number of reasons.
 Often, you will be asked to send money to cover ‘legal or banking fees’ for your case, whatever it may be.
 At other times, the fraudsters will appeal to you romantically, trying to seduce you and pretend to be in a relationship with you.

 If you do get contacted by scammers claiming you have won or received something, you should never, ever, under any circumstances send them cash.
 After all, you can simply instruct them to deduct the cash once your payment is being made, which it never will.
 Finally, scammers will often instruct you to send money to African countries you have never heard of, which is yet another warning sign.